Tech-Slayers/DesktopGPG/README.md

 * Cross Platform
   * Can be used on any platform.
 * GPG Management
-  * Janus makes managing gpg keys, encrypting, & decrypting files easy.
+  * TurnKey makes managing gpg keys, encrypting, & decrypting files easy.

 ## Documentation